 Exemption from any course requirement is on the basis of equivalent work.
-A student seeking exemption from, or substitution for, a School of Public Health core requirement must submit for approval the School of Public Health Core Course Exemption Application (sph.unc.edu/student_pages/resources-2-2/).
+A student seeking exemption from, or substitution for, a School of Public Health core requirement must submit for approval the School of Public Health's Core Course Exemption/Substitution Application Form (http://sph.unc.edu/students/academic-and-policies/).
 To be exempted from a departmental requirement, the student submits a departmental exemption request form to the Student Services Office.
 The petition must first be signed by the student's advisor, and should describe clearly the equivalent experience.
 These forms are online at sph.unc.edu/epid/epid-student-central/